terreng/simple-web-server/www/src/docs/options.md

 - Type: `true/false`
 - Default: `false`

 You can use .swshtaccess files to set additional rules per directory.
-Learn more here.
+To learn more, see [Advanced configuration using .swshtaccess files](swsaccess.md).

 ## Error pages